DGKSK8LIFE/Bahamut/README.md

 # Bahamut

-A command line tool that outputs Ethereum stats beautifully.
+A command line tool that outputs Ethereum stats.